 18. 99942 APOPHIS CLOSE APPROACH (13.04.2029)

-99942 Apophis is the near-Earth asteroid, classified as a potentially hazardous asteroid for our planet.
+99942 Apophis is a near-Earth asteroid, classified as a potentially hazardous asteroid for our planet.
 Its diameter is 370-450m (Pic.
 73).
 When it was discovered in 2004 there were a lot of concerns about its impact on Earth in 2029, which would reach as much as 2,7% of probability.
 It was finally excluded in 2006 as well as the next approach of this asteroid, estimated in 2036.

-The close approach of 99942 Apophis is estimated to occur on April 13, 2029, with the minimum distance of this object to the Earth’s surface – less than 32000 km (20000 miles).
-It means, that the object will be closer than geostationary communication satellites, makes this asteroid the closest of its size in recorded history.
+The close approach of 99942 Apophis is estimated to occur on April 13, 2029, with the minimum distance of this object to the Earth’s surface – being less than 32000 km (20000 miles).
+It means, that the object will be closer than geostationary communication satellites, making this asteroid the closest of its size in recorded history.
 From an observer’s point of view, the important is the brightness of this asteroid, which could determine the possibility of tracking this object across the Sky.
 The peak of brightness is expected around 20:30 UTC, where the asteroid should reach 3.1 Mag and be visible to the naked eye from rural areas (Pic.
 74).
 At the earliest, the asteroid is estimated to be visible from Australia, next above the Indian Ocean, Africa, Atlantic Ocean, and finally North America.
 At the closest approach, the asteroid will pass the Atlantic Ocean.

-The scientists wonder about the possibility of destroying orbital satellites by this asteroid.
+Scientists wonder about the possibility of destroying orbital satellites by this asteroid.

 19. LARGEST TOTAL LUNAR ECLIPSE OF XXIst CENTURY (26.06.2029)

 The June 29,2029 total lunar eclipse is the central lunar eclipse type.
 It means, that the Moon passes through the center of Earth’s shadow (Westfall, Sheehan, 2014).
 As a result, the eclipsed lunar disk appears to look significantly darker than during other lunar eclipses.
 The key features of these eclipses are long duration, big magnitude, and very small value of Gamma.
-The list provided here includes quite a lot of lunar eclipses classified as central, which magnitudes are higher than 1.4.
+The list provided here includes quite a lot of lunar eclipses classified as central, which magnitudes higher than 1.4.
 My goal in this chapter is mentioning about these total lunar eclipses, which magnitude is higher than 1.7.
-For sake of simplification, we can assume here, that for eclipse magnitude such as this, the deepest Earth’s shadow passes exactly or almost exactly the center of the lunar disk at the moment of greatest eclipse.
+For sake of simplification, we can assume here, that for an eclipse magnitude such as this, the deepest Earth’s shadow passes exactly or almost exactly at the center of the lunar disk at the moment of the greatest eclipse.
 The eclipsed Moon appears in the sky as a brown ring with a dark hole in the middle.
-This is obviously far-reaching simplification for purpose of this general article only.
+This is obviously a far-reaching simplification for purpose of this general article only.
 The exact determination of the central lunar eclipse criteria requires an additional study, which I am also going to undertake in the future.
-By now, we just need to know, that the total lunar eclipses with a magnitude higher than 1.7 don’t occur so often.
+By now, we just need to know, that total lunar eclipses with a magnitude higher than 1.7 don’t occur so often.
 We can observe them at most once a decade, although usually every 18.6 years.
-Recently the largest total lunar eclipse we could observe on June 15, 2011, with a magnitude of 1.7 exactly.
+Recently the largest total lunar eclipse we could observe was on June 15, 2011, with a magnitude of 1.7 exactly.
 The next one like this will occur on June 26, 2029, and will be the largest total lunar eclipse in the XXIst century, where umbral magnitude will reach 1.84 (Pic.
 75).